sonnyp/Tangram/README.md

 ![screenshot](data/appdata/screenshot.png)

-## Goal

-The goal of the project is to improve integration of web applications into the desktop, specifically [GNOME](https://www.gnome.org/).

 ## About

+Tangram is a new kind of browser.
+It is designed to organize and run your Web applications.
-Each tab is a container so you can setup web apps with different accounts/settings.
+Each tab is persistent and independent.
+You can set multiple tabs with different accounts for the same application.

-Tangram is powered by [WebKitGTK](https://webkitgtk.org/).
+Common use cases:

+- Stay up to date with your favorite communities; Mastodon, Twitter, ...
+- Merge all these chat applications into one; WhatsApp, Messenger, Telegram, ...
+- Group your organization tools under one application; EMail, Calendar, ...
+- One-stop for multiple sources of documentation or information

 ## Reporting an issue